PMunch/notificatcher/README.md

-{assignedId} -> The ID assigned to this notification {actions} -> The list of actions, separated by commas {hints:<hint name>} -> A named hint from the table of hints, after the hint name you can also supply a list of string separated by colons which will be selected by the hint as an integer, e.g. {hints:urgency:low:normal:critical}.
+{assignedId} -> The ID assigned to this notification {actions} -> The list of actions, separated by commas {hints:<hint name>} -> A named hint from the table of hints, after the hint name you can also supply a list of strings separated by colons which will be selected by the hint as an integer, e.g. {hints:urgency:low:normal:critical}.
+  For any of the image-data hints you will get a file URI to a PNG as the output instead of a buffer.
+The icon will be stored in the iconPath, if no icon path is set the image-data won't return anything.
 {time:<format>} -> The time of the notification as recorded upon receival, format is a string to format by, as specified in the Nim times module.
 {file} -> The name of the output file (this is not available when formatting a